- Some app icons appear multiple times in the task bar, as determined by the app's internals.

 - No more than one Workstation Connect .apk file may be present on a device at any time.

 - The device user can overwrite admin-configured app shortcuts created on the Desktop.
-Changes are applied the next time the device is docked.
+Admin-configured settings are restored the next time the device is docked.

 - Device users can temporarily override screen resolution and density settings defined by an administrator.
 See Screen Resolution section for more information.